B-Rich/mtg-db-script-gen/README.md

  - one that will populate the sets table
  - one that will populate the cards table

- These tables are defined in the mtg-db-script project.
+ These tables are defined in the mtg-db-scripts project.